 Turkmenistan's Membership in International Organizations

-Turkmenistan and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
+Turkmenistan and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, World Bank, and International Atomic Energy Agency.
 Turkmenistan is a member of the North Atlantic Treaty Organization's Partnership for Peace.

 The U.S. Ambassador to Turkmenistan is Allan Mustard; other principal embassy officials are listed in the Department's Key Officers List.